Crypto-Link-Payments/crypto-link/docs/README.md

 designed to be accessed only for members of the Crypto Link staff.
 Commands can be viewed [here](SYSTEMMANAGEMENT.md)

+## Hot wallet commands for Crypto Link Staff
+in order to make quick checks of the hot wallet commands such as balance, memo queries and transaction ID queries have been implemented
+Command list can be access [here](HOTWALLETCOMMANDS.md)

 ## Additional and Specific Material
 - [Available Cryptocurrencies and fees on Crypto Link System](COINLIMITS.md)
 - [Bot Set up functions only Crypto Link Staff](CLOFFCHAIN.md)